JonnyKong/vis_experiments/Meningitis/README.md

 ### Experiment 1: does Tableau Query Monitor and SQL Server logs record the same set of queries?

-### Experiment 2: generate individual SQL queries for 4 types of operations:
+### Experiment 2: generate individual SQL queries for the following operations:

 1. Applying filters: toggle *"H influenzae type B meningiti*s" off and on, then toggle *"1 to 4"* off and on.